How Mohs Surgery Can You Help Against Skin Cancer

-With more than a million cases each year, skin cancer is the most common cancer in the United States – affecting more people than breast, lung, colon and prostate cancers combined.
-Because one in five Americans will be diagnosed with a skin cancer in their lifetime, it is critical to take measures to protect yourself from the disease.
+Skin cancer is the most common cancer in the United States, affecting more people than breast, lung, colon and prostate cancer combined.
+With more than a million cases each year, 1 in 5 Americans will be diagnosed with skin cancer in their lifetime.

+It is critical to take preventative measures to protect yourself from this disease.
 But for those diagnosed with skin cancer, there are options for treatment.
-Mohs surgery is an outpatient procedure that progressively removes layers of cancerous skin and reduces the chances of scarring.
-It is considered the gold standard treatment for skin cancers of the head and neck.
+Mohs surgery is an outpatient procedure that removes cancerous skin that is quickly processed and evaluated microscopically to ensure clear margins.
+It is considered the gold standard treatment for most skin cancers, including skin cancers of the head and neck.

-In Mohs surgery, the minimal amount of skin and tissue is removed and analyzed to create a 360-degree map of the cancer.
-In this “one-stop-shop” procedure, patients receive analysis while they wait – better ensuring that all cancerous cells have been removed.
-In some cases, this process requires multiple rounds, but it is still performed in just one visit.
+Mohs surgery only requires local anesthesia, so the patient does not need to be put under or even sedated.
+The dermatologist removes only the minimal amount of skin and tissue, which is then analyzed under the microscope to create a 360-degree map of the cancer.
+During the procedure, patients receive analysis.
+At the same time, they wait, ensuring that all the cancerous cells have been removed.
+In some cases, this process may require multiple rounds, which are performed during just one visit.

 Because it is so precise, the cure rate for most skin cancers that have not been treated before utilizing the Mohs technique approaches 99%.
 Moh’s surgery is also up to 94% effective in treating skin cancer that has recurred after previous treatment.

 Early detection can save your life.
 Learn more about lifesaving cancer screenings at Ochsner.org/cancer-screenings